philipwalton/private-parts/README.md

 var _ = require('private-parts').createKey();

 function MyClass() {
-  // `publicProperty` is accessible to anyone with the instance this.publicProperty = 'foo';

-  // `privateProperty` is not accessible outside _(this).privateProperty = 'bar';
+  // `privateProperty` is not accessible outside this module _(this).privateProperty = 'bar';
 }